Mehayla/LocalSounds/README.md

 Are you listening?
 The kid smashing drums in her parents garage.
 The old man up the street stroking a guitar lightly on his poarch.
-You next door neighbor belting a ballet in the shower.
+Your next door neighbor belting a ballet in the shower.